gorevich-code/js_intro/hw_l6/README.md

 ## Test

-Send POST request to "http://localhost:3000/message/" with JSON body with "type" and "message" strings.abs
+Send POST request to "http://localhost:3000/message/" with JSON body with "type" and "message" strings
 ```
 {
     "type":"sms",